Clubs & Organizations

 Office of Student Life and Leadership, Student Center 2nd Floor

-Joining a campus club is a great way to enrich your academic experience at Golden West College.
-There are clubs of all types on campus that change periodically with the changing interests of the students.
-These organizations focus on a variety of topics including student interests, community service, and social clubs.
+Joining a campus club is an opportunity to enrich your academic experience at Golden West College.
+There are clubs of all types on campus that change periodically with the changing interests of students.
+Club organizations focus on a variety of topics including student interests, community service, and social activities.

 There are five basic steps to start a club at Golden West College:

-1. Pick up a petition in the Student Activities Office and obtain the signatures of 10 currently enrolled students.
+1. Pick up a petition in the Office of Student Life and Leadership and obtain the signatures of 10 currently enrolled students.

 2. Obtain a faculty or staff member who is employed by the District.

-3. Obtain approval and review from ICC and the Student Activities Director.
+3. Obtain review and approval from ICC and the Office of Student Life and Leadership.

 4. Submit a written constitution within 30 days of club approval.

-5. Abide by the “Clubs and Organizations Minimum Standards” set by the Student Activities Office.
+5. Abide by the “Clubs and Organizations Minimum Standards” set by the Office of Student Life and Leadership.

-New clubs are being developed each semester and advisors are always needed.
-For more information contact the Student Activities Office at
+New clubs are being developed each semester and Advisors are always needed.
+For more information contact the Office of Student Life and Leadership at

-Student clubs and organizations are governed by the Inter-Club Council (ICC).
-ICC assists clubs in fund raising and publicity, and is responsible for coordinating and promoting club events on a cooperative basis.
-Each club needs to send at least one representative to attend bi-monthly ICC meetings to remain active.
-The ASGWC Club Consultant chairs this Council.
-Faculty and staff members are encouraged to support student sponsored clubs and events in any way they can.
+Inter-Club Council student clubs and organizations are governed by the Inter-Club Council (ICC).
+ICC assists clubs in fundraising, outreach, and promoting club events on a cooperative basis.
+Each club is required to appoint one representative to attend bi-monthly ICC meetings to remain active.
+The ASGWC Vice President of Club Affairs chairs this Council.
+Faculty and staff members are encouraged to support student sponsored clubs and events.
 All club members have a voice through the ICC.
-The bi-monthly meetings are held on the 2nd and 4th Tuesday of each month, from 1-2 p.m.
-The ICC provides an effective, organized, and fair policy so all clubs will thrive.
-Each semester, ICC co-sponsors with the ASGWC a Club Information Day, which gives interested students an opportunity to learn about various clubs on campus and allows clubs to promote themselves and increase their membership.
-Please call (714) 892-7711 and dial the extension of the advisor listed under the club name.
+The bi-monthly meetings are held on the 2nd and 4th Tuesday of each month, from 1-2 p.m. in LRC 250.
+The ICC provides an effective, organized, and equitable process for all clubs to thrive.
+Each semester, ICC, with the collaboration of ASGWC, co-sponsors Club Rush, which provides interested students an opportunity to learn about various clubs on campus and allows for clubs to promote campus life.